-Running Windows and Windows applications locally
+- Run Windows and Windows applications locally:

 - To dual-boot between OS X and Windows, use Apple's Boot Camp.
 This approach provides the most compatibility with Windows software and peripherals, but does not allow you to run Windows and Mac OS X applications at the same time.

 - To run Windows in a virtual machine within OS X, use Parallels Desktop, VMware Fusion, or VirtualBox.
 This method will allow you to run Mac and Windows applications concurrently, though the virtual machine does not support as much Windows functionality as a dual-boot configuration.

 - To run Windows programs without having to install Windows itself, use a Windows compatibility layer, such as CrossOver Mac.
 This option typically offers good functionality for a limited set of Windows applications.

 IUanyWare is a client virtualization (CV) service available to Indiana University students, faculty, and staff.
 With IUanyWare, you can use a web browser or mobile app to run certain IU-licensed software applications without having to install them on your computer or mobile device.